intaro/pinboard/README.md

 Intaro Pinboard
 =============================

-Intaro Pinboard (Pinba Board) is a simple web monitoring system which uses and aggregates data from [Pinba][1].
-Developed on [Silex][2] framework.
+Intaro Pinboard (Pinba Board) is a simple web monitoring system which aggregates and displays [Pinba][1] data.

-Intaro Pinboard works with PHP 5.3.3 or later.
+Developed on [Silex][2] framework and works with PHP 5.3.3 or later.

 ## Installation